No match this year

 This year I did not enter the residency match after applying to research-track anesthesiology programs.

 Several factors limited where I applied: interests, significant other, and geography.
-I am interested in academic programs that foster my interests in biomedical informatics, machine learning, venture capital, and technology commercialization.
-My fiancée, a dental student at UCSF, applied to orthodontics residency as an international student (which is insanely competitive).
+I am interested in academic programs that foster my interests in machine learning, cardiovascular monitoring, and critical care.
+My fiancée, a dental student at UCSF, applied to orthodontics residency as an international student, which is intensely competitive.
 Medical and dental residency applicants cannot couples match together.
-We prefer the West Coast or Northeast for friends, family, and culture.
+We prefer the West Coast or Northeast.

 I applied to UCSF, Stanford, UW, UCLA, Cornell, Columbia, MGH, Brigham, and Beth Israel.
 I interviewed at UW, UCLA, Cornell, and Columbia.
 Later, my fiancée matched to Boston University.
 I am very proud of her for this significant accomplishment.
-Unfortunately, I was rejected from MGH, Brigham, and Beth Israel.
-I heard my medical school GPA and USMLE scores were not high enough.
+Unfortunately, MGH, Brigham, and Beth Israel did not offer me interviews.

-After four years of being in a long-distance relationship, we were tired of time zone mismatches, FaceTime calls, and coast-to-coast plane flights.
+After four years of being in a long-distance relationship, we were tired of time zone mismatches, FaceTime calls, and long plane flights.
 Thus I decided to not enter the match, and will move with my fiancée to Boston in July.
-Several reasons make this a fortuitous location.
-I have a relationship with Takeda which is headquartered in Cambridge, MA.
-Thanks to my mentor David Shaywitz, I am exploring the opportunity to do a postdoc with an exceptional group at Harvard where I would continue working on biomedical informatics and machine learning.
-Finally, Boston has the strongest life science research, entrepreneurship, and venture capital ecosystem.